 - 1 cup of whole berries yields approximately 1 1/4 cups of freshly milled flour.
 Bagging and shipping flour make it settle before you find it at the grocery store.
 Freshly ground flour is light and fluffy.

-- Measurements of flour in most recipes are referring to settled flour.
+- Measurements of flour in most recipes refer to settled flour.
 You can prepare your flour in advance to account for this, or gently tap the measuring cups to settle the flour within the cup.

 - Freshly milled flour contains all parts of the berry, including the fat.
 Store any unused flour in an airtight container, in the freezer, for up to 30 days to prevent the flour from going rancid.